ImYersain/ImYersain/README.md

 <b>👋 Hi, I’m Yersain</b>
 - 💻  I’m frontend developer from Kazakhstan but currently in Czech Republic
-- 📫 For some questions, you can easy contact me here:
+- 📫 For any questions, you can easily contact me here:
  <br />
  Email: ersainaldabaev@gmail.com
  <br />